Greg Tambone Bio

 Humanitarian Aid Efforts & Philanthropy:

 Mr. Tambone initiated Warrior Adventures Inc. in 2013 (*State of Alabama RES716517).
 He proceeded to take disabled veterans and those suffering PTSD on guided camping, hunting, fishing, and overland expedition trips until 2016 when he says pressure from law enforcement and various rogue government agencies prevented his continuation.
 His homes and businesses were raided, his tools and equipment seized/stolen, and his loved ones harassed (*according to eyewitness statements in both Florence, Alabama and Bradenton, Florida).

 At the point which his family home was assaulted by local law enforcement without a warrant he decided to permanently move his charity efforts overseas as well.
 It is still unclear who is responsible for the illegal assaults, searches, and seizures, or how they were sanctioned.
 Mr. Tambone maintains that he will continue to do everything within his legal means to seek reparations.
 He now helps build roads, schools, and bridges in Central America while managing mentorship programs and caring for impoverished youth.

-Watch the Greg Tambone Story on Apple TV, Hulu, or Roku:
+Watch the Greg Tambone Story: